OfficeDev/Microsoft-Teams-Samples/samples/outgoing-webhook/nodejs/README.md

 # Outgoing Webhook Sample Node.js

+The Outgoing Webhook Sample Node.js project showcases a basic implementation of an Outgoing Webhook for Microsoft Teams, allowing seamless interaction with external applications.
+By verifying the identity of the sender, the webhook echoes messages back to the user and supports various card types, including adaptive and hero cards, facilitating dynamic responses within Teams channels.

 ## Summary

 This project is an implementation of a very simple [Outgoing Webhook](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/custom-bot) for Microsoft Teams.
 All it does is verify that what's sending messages matches the Outgoing Webhook that was created in Teams, and it echoes back whatever is sent to it.